ibm-cloud-docs/vpc/bs_snapshots_about.md

 The snapshots that are created for `sdp` volumes have an independent lifecycle from the parent volume.
 You can delete the volume and the snapshot persists.

-Second-generation storage volumes can range in size from 1 TB to 32 TB.
+Second-generation storage volumes can range in size from 1 GB to 32 TB.
 You can create a snapshot of the entire volume without capacity restrictions.

 You can use your snapshots to create second-generation volumes in the region where the snapshot is.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
 Similarly, a snapshot from a first-generation volume can't be used to create a volume with the `sdp` profile.